Community Program Artist

-- CAOS in the School: Hand puppet program material development.
+- CAOS in the School: virtual and online program material development.

 - Who’s the Puppet Now?: Distribution and marketing of book of artist portraits.

-- Coding: Update and further development of Lilly in the Lab augmented reality AP
+- Lilly in the Lab: testing and deployment of Lilly in the Lab augmented reality AP.

 Need a valid driver’s license.
 Access to a reliable car is a strong positive.

-- Ability to travel.
+Ability to travel.

-- Able to work alone and in groups.
+Able to work alone and in groups.

 Great with people.